the-eric-kwok/PyEditor/README.md

    powershell -NoProfile -F win_build.ps1
    ```

-   or right click on win_build.ps1 and select "Run in Powershell"
+   or right click on win_build.ps1 and select "Run in Powershell".

-After that, you will find the exe file or app bundle under dist folder
+After that, you will find the exe file or app bundle under dist folder.